-In considering the optimal root phenotype for low-input systems, it must be considered that many such systems employ polycultures composed of different crop species and/ or different genotypes of the same species instead of the genetic monocultures characteristic of high-input systems.
-The fitness value of root phenotypes in polycultures may differ from that in monocultures due to resource competition and complementarity, and fitness impacts upon the polyculture as a whole rather than just on one species.
-For example, the ancient maize/bean/squash polyculture is more efficient in capturing mineral N than are the component single species because of niche complementarity (Postma and Lynch, 2012; Zhang et al., 2014).
-It is likely that water capture by polycultures is also affected by interactions among the roots of each species.
-In addition to niche complementarity, it is possible that members with deeper and shallower roots may benefit each other through root-mediated hydraulic redistribution (Brooker et al., 2015).
+501 In considering the optimal root phenotype for low-input systems it must be considered 502 that many such systems employ polycultures composed of different crop species and/or 503 different genotypes of the same species instead of the genetic monocultures 504 characteristic of high-input systems.
+The fitness value of root phenotypes in polycultures 505 may differ from monocultures due to resource competition and complementarity, and 506 fitness impacts upon the polyculture as a whole rather than just to one species.
+For 507 example, the ancient maize/bean/squash polyculture is more efficient in capturing mineral 508 N than are the component single species because of niche complementarity (Postma and 509 Lynch, 2012; Zhang et al., 2014).
+It is likely that water capture by polycultures is also 510 affected by interactions among the roots of each species.
+In addition to niche 511 complementarity it is possible that members with deeper and shallower roots may benefit 512 each other through root-mediated hydraulic redistribution (Brooker et al., 2015).

-The greater intensity of biotic and abiotic stress in lowinput systems, and greater variability in the distribution of soil resources in time and space, may make the production of numerous axial roots and plasticity in response to local resource availability more important than they are in highinput systems.
-Better understanding of the fitness landscapes of root phenotypes in the progression of wild taxa in natural systems through landraces in low-input systems to elite monogenetic stands in high-input systems would be useful in resolving these issues, and in guiding the development of more drought-resistant crops in developing nations.
+513 The greater intensity of biotic and abiotic stress in low-input systems, and greater 514 variability in the distribution of soil resources in time and space, may make the production 515 of numerous axial roots and plasticity in response to local resource availability more 516 important than they are in high-input systems.
+Better understanding of the fitness 517 landscapes of root phenotypes in the progression of wild taxa in natural systems through 518 landraces in low-input systems to elite monogenetic stands in high-input systems would 519 be useful in resolving these issues, and in guiding the development of more drought 520 resistant crops in developing nations.